gridcoin-community/Gridcoin-Research/doc/build-unix.md

     sudo apt-get install libqt4-dev libprotobuf-dev protobuf-compiler

-libqrencode (optional) can be installed with:
+libqrencode (enabled by default, switch off by passing `--without-qrencode` to configure) can be installed with:

     sudo apt-get install libqrencode-dev